RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 ### Using pre-trained weights

 If you don't want to train the models yourself, the pre-trained weights are _here_.
 It's about 90 GB.
-To use them in the inference steps, download them and refer to the them where the inference steps mention the `results` directory.
+To use them in the inference steps, download and reference them where the inference steps mention the `results` directory.

 ### Training the models from scratch